 Ultimately Jon gets arrested and charged with drug possession.
 The prosecutors then have the burden to prove beyond a reasonable doubt that Jon knew he was in possession of the ecstasy.
 If the defense attorney can show that Jon was genuinely unaware of it, the case should be thrown out.

 In the above example, possible evidence that Jon had no knowledge of the ecstasy would be surveillance video and/or any eyewitnesses.

 Another possible defense to drug possession charges is that the police found the drugs through an illegal search.
 In these circumstances, the defendant can ask the judge to disregard any evidence found through the unlawful search.
 Then the D.A. may be left with insufficient evidence to sustain a conviction for drug possession.3

-As of January 1, 2017, it is legal for adults in Nevada to knowingly possess either:
+It is legal in Nevada for adults 21 and older to knowingly possess in private either: